-- Zoning map and text amendments to create and map the Special Governors Island District over the North Island, as shown on Figure 4 (the "rezoning area"). - Review of project actions within the Governors Island Historic District per the guidelines of the Governors Island Historic District Preservation and Design Manual. - Approval of capital funding.
+- Zoning map and text amendments to create and map the Special Governors Island District over the North Island, as shown on Figure 4 (the "rezoning area"). - Review of project actions within the Governors Island Historic District following per the guidelines of the Governors Island Historic District Preservation and Design Manual, and review and approval by the New York City Landmarks Preservation Commission (LPC) and the New York State Office of Parks, Recreation, and Historic Preservation (OPRHP). - Approval of any public capital funding.
 The source has yet to be identified.